DIY or Professional Fireworks?

 Next steps and further info

 If you’re buying and letting off consumer fireworks then the rest of this large site will advise you on just about every aspect of this.
-If you haven’t already seen it, our Beginners Start Here! page is a good place to start for a structured walk-through of all our guides or browse the menu at the top of the page.
+If you haven’t already seen it, my Beginners Start Here! page is a good place to start for a structured walk-through of all my guides or browse the menu at the top of the page.

 If you’re wanting to employ a professional team, then pop over to the Buying Wedding & Professional Displays page for advice on sourcing your fireworks and some links to guides showing what happens behind the scenes at these organised displays.

-Finally, we say it a lot here but if you have any questions at all then please feel free to join our friendly online Fireworks Forum.
+Finally, I say it a lot here but if you have any questions at all then please feel free to join my friendly online Fireworks Forum.
 We welcome beginners and no question is too silly.